HemitSystemutvikling/ePROM/Personverninnstillinger.md

 * PromsApiBaseUrl - The base URL of the PROMS API
 * ApiKey - ApiKey of the end user system performing the requeset (sendes som `Authorization` parameter og er en del av HTTP header)
 * NationalId - The national id of the person to get PersonvernInnstilling for.
 * Type - The type of the PersonvernInnstilling to get. `{ Reservasjon | Samtykke | Tilgangsbegrensning }`.
-Tallverdien kan sendes.
-Foreløpig støttes kun `Reservasjon`.
+Tallverdien kan sendes. `Reservasjon` og `Samtykke` støttes.
 * Status - The new status of the PersonvernInnstilling. `{ IkkeAktiv | Aktiv }`.

-PromsApiBaseUrl skal være https://proms2.hemit.org/PromsWebApi
+PromsApiBaseUrl skal være https://proms.hemitdev.org/PromsWebApi

 **Parametere – Ut**